top of page

 Rabbi Scott Aaron, PhD

-Vice President for Community Outreach and Engagement at the JUF of Metropolitan Chicago
+Vice President for Community Outreach & Engagement

 Rabbi Scott Aaron, PhD, is the Vice President for Community Outreach and Engagement at the Jewish United Fund of Metropolitan Chicago.
 As VP of COE, Scott leads JUF’s efforts in direct programming for families, synagogues and schools, and other direct contact programmatic touchpoints between JUF and the community.
 Prior to assuming that position, Scott was the Associate Vice President for JUF Education where he led the federation’s communal investments in congregational education, early childhood education, Israel education and educational research and evaluation.
 He is also currently an adjunct faculty member and professional development mentor at the Spertus Institute for Jewish Life and Learning.
 He has served as adjunct faculty at The Ohio State University School of Law, Loyola University Chicago, the Hebrew Union College-Jewish Institute of Religion and the Jewish Theological Seminary of America.
 Scott received his Ph.D. in the philosophy of education from Loyola University Chicago.
 Scott also has rabbinic ordination and a Master of Arts in Hebrew Letters from the Hebrew Union College-Jewish Institute of Religion, a Juris Doctor from the University of Toledo College of Law, and a Bachelor of Arts degree from the University of Cincinnati.
 Scott is a published author of books and academic journal articles and has been a project consultant to various foundations and agencies in the Jewish community.
 Scott is married to Rabbi Donni Aaron, and they have three great young adult children: Meitav, Nitzan and Naor.